pulumi/compliance-policies/docs/public/index.md

 and updated on a regular basis giving you better Infrastructure as Code guardrails.

 ## Troubleshooting and support

-### Getting HTTP 403 when installing Pulumi Premium Policies

-* Your Pulumi organization needs to have access to Policy-as-Code, a feature available to Business Critical customers.
-* Your Policy Pack may be missing its `.npmrc`, or its content is incorrect.
-* The value for `PULUMI_ACCESS_TOKEN` is incorrect, or your token doesn't belong to a Pulumi organization that has access to Policy-as-Code.

-To resolve this, follow the steps described in the [manual installation](#manual-installation) documentation.

 ### Policy Pack is empty